Revenue

 TAM Expansion

-Saronic has tailwinds from the U.S. Navy's shift toward autonomous vessels and has the opportunity to grow and expand into adjacent markets like allied nations' defense forces, commercial maritime autonomy, and specialized shipbuilding services.
+Saronic has tailwinds from the U.S. Navy's shift toward autonomous vessels and has the opportunity to grow and expand into adjacent markets through both organic growth and M&A, rapidly evolving into a key defense prime contractor.

 Maritime defense transformation